0xDev3/dev3-sdk/README.md

 Using Dev3 SDK automatically provides youaccess to Chainlink Data Feeds.
 Follow the instructions in the [Chainlink docs](./docs/CHAINLINK.md).

+Take a look at [Example React App](https://github.com/0xDev3/chainlink-sdk-example-react-app) too see how to use Chainlink Dev3 SDK inside your project!

 ## Build

 Update your environment to NodeJS v16 before running the steps below.